Wisconsin October 18, 2017

 There's something delightfully weird and entertaining about seeing who can catapult a pumpkin the furthest.
 In addition to that competition, there will be a carnival, entertainment stages, hay rides and more.
-Takes place Saturday, October 21 from 10 am to 10 pm and from 10 am to 4 pm on Sunday, October 22nd, at the Racine County Fairgrounds, 19805 Durand Ave.
+Takes place Saturday, October 23 from 10 am to 6 pm at the Racine County Fairgrounds, 19805 Durand Ave.
 Free Admission and Parking!

 2. Hike Jack Lake.

 This spot up in Langlade County has plenty to offer this fall.
 Check out more about it

 3. Ride the Dells Pumpkin Train.